Casey Means: Writing

-Jessica Winter, writing in the The New Yorker, described the book as "a memoir, a quasi-anti-establishment screed, and an orthorexic diet guide" which advanced three core positions of the Make America Healthy Again (MAHA) movement:

-"The first is that Big Food and Big Pharma are incentivized to make and keep us sick.
+Jessica Winter, The New Yorker family, education, and reproductive rights reporter, criticized the work, describing the Means' book as "a memoir, a quasi-anti-establishment screed, and an orthorexic diet guide" advancing core positions of the MAHA movement:The first is that Big Food and Big Pharma are incentivized to make and keep us sick.
 The second is that many conventional medicines and interventions do little to improve our health, and often worsen it; ...
-And, third, that most maladies can be prevented or treated through one's own ascetic diet and life-style choices."
+And, third, that most maladies can be prevented or treated through one's own ascetic diet and life-style choices.